vnglst/tafels.app/README.md

 Still figering out svelte's state management solution, which is an improvement on Redux, but I also ran into some gotcha's.

+## PWA tips

+- Tried using pwacompat but it wasn't doing anything for me on iOS/Safari.
+Also: I did not like the idea of using JavaScript to fix issues that can also be manually fixed by adding the correct icons.
+That's something you'd have to do 1 time for you app using a tool like: https://app-manifest.firebaseapp.com/.

 ## Credits

 - Sound files (squakk + nock + restart): https://freesound.org/people/yawfle/packs/367/